i3-research/fibe/README.md

 Figure: Schematic diagram of our FIBE algorithm.

 ## Example Code
-An example python file ``main.py`` is given.
-It includes example code to run one classification and one regression problems.
-Further, it includes examples on how to run the algorithm with predefined fixed features as well as data balancing option.
+An example Python file ``main.py`` is given.
+It includes example code to run one classification and one regression problem.
+Further, it includes examples of how to run the algorithm with predefined fixed features as well as data balancing options.

 ## Required Packages
-Please refer to ``requirements.txt`` file.
+Please refer to the ``requirements.txt`` file.

 ## Suggestions and Comments
 - Prof. Yangming Ou, PhD (Yangming.Ou@childrens.harvard.edu)